nirmitkotadiya/nirmitkotadiya/README.md

 ## 💫 About Me

-I'm a passionate Computer Science Engineer based in Ahmedabad, with a strong background in Web Development.
-I thrive on creating innovative solutions and enjoy diving deep into new technologies.

 ![Graphic](https://img.shields.io/badge/Passionate-Engineer-blue?style=for-the-badge)

 Hello!
 I'm **Nirmit Kotadiya**, a passionate **Computer Science Engineer** based in **Ahmedabad**.
 With a strong background in **Web Development**, I thrive on creating **innovative solutions**.